foreverfl/vscode/docs/languages/powershell.md

 - [Find References][04] of cmdlets, variables, classes and more
 - Document and Workspace [Symbol Navigation][03]
 - Symbol-based [Outline View][10]
-- Run selected PowerShell code in current terminal using `kbstyle(F8)`
+- Run selected PowerShell code in current terminal using `F8`
-- Launch online help for the symbol under the cursor using `kbstyle(Ctrl + F1)`
+- Launch online help for the symbol under the cursor using `Ctrl + F1`
 - PowerShell [Debugger][25] integration
 - An Extension Terminal that can interact with the debugger (try `Set-PSBreakpoint`!)
 - PowerShell ISE theme findable in the [theme picker][08]
-- Also try ISE mode using `kb(workbench.action.showCommands)` then search for "Enable ISE Mode"
+- Also try ISE mode using `Ctrl+Shift+P` then search for "Enable ISE Mode"

 ### Debugging